Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 ### Hit Protection
 Draw 2 cards and use the above quality to determine starting Hit Protection, add the number of pairs to starting Hit Protection.

-### Inventory

-Characters have a total of 10 inventory slots: a backpack with six slots, one slot for each hand, and two slots for their upper body (such as the belt, chest, or head).

-Most items take up one slot, and small items can be bundled together.
-Slots are abstract and can be rearranged per the Warden’s discretion.

-Bulky items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.

-A PC cannot carry more items than their inventory allows.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory.
-Hirelings can also be paid to carry equipment.
-Starting Gear

-All PCs begin with:

-    Three days’ rations (one slot)
-    A torch (one slot)
-    10 dollars

-### Equipment
-Unarmed Attack - 1 Damage (punch, kick, bite, etc...)
-Improvised Weapon ($1) - Draw 1 Damage (pitchfork, whiskey bottle, etc...)
-Hand Weapon ($3) - Draw 2 Damage (Knife, Hand axe, Brass Knuckles, Club, Cane, Derringer, Revolver, Pistol, etc...)
-Field Weapon ($15) - Draw 3 Damage, Bulky (Carbine, Brace of Pistols, shotgun, fireman's axe, two-handed weapons) Heavy Gun ($15) - Draw 4 Damage, Bulky, Cannot move and fire (Longrifle, elephant gun)

-Tools ($1 each) - Crowbar, saw, glue, magnifying glass, manacles, animal trap, lockpicks, mirror, writing set, fishing pole, shovel, grappling hook, collapsible pole, 20ft rope, spikes, etc.
-Luxuries ($100) - Clockwork items, thermometer, elaborate clothes, jewellery, ornaments, spyglass, etc.

-Board (per week): Bed in a dormitory ($1), room in a boarding house ($10), town house ($20).
-Food and Drink: Bread and broth ($0.10), bottle of gin or rum ($0.50), pie and wine ($0.50), fine meal ($1).
-Beasts: Mule or llama ($7) to horse ($100). mutt ($5) to hound ($50).

-Hirelings (cost per day, 1Draw hp and Ability Scores 10 unless noted).
-Lighter Boy ($s): STR 3Draw, lantern, club.
-Mercenary ($5): 2Draw hp, musket, sword.
-Expert ($10): Pistol, expertise in a specific area.

-If you would like something closer to traditional classes, refer to the list of Optional Gear Packages.

 ## Names & Background
 |	2d6	|	Male Names	|	Female Names	| Rootin' Tootin' Names|
 | :-----------: | :-----------: | :-----------: | :-----------: |